Alternate Index

 • Easy to define using IDCAMS.

-• Allows datasets to be accessed by both sequentially and randomly.
+• Allows files to be accessed both sequentially and randomly.

 Disadvantages -